ljw1004/roslyn/docs/specs/feature - arbitrary async returns - discussion.md

 }
 ```

-I don't know which of these options feels best.
-Probably Option2, since Option1 is akin (in the words of Reed Copsey) to an iterator method with only a single yield.
-Pretty unusual.
+I think Option2 is best here; Option1 is akin (in the words of Reed Copsey) to an iterator method with only a single yield.
+Pretty unusual, and pretty easy to write already.

 I also don't know how cancellation should work.
 The scenario I imagine is that an `async IObservable` method has issued a web request, but then the subscriber disposes of its subscription.
 Presumably you'd want to cancel the web request immediately?
 Is disposal the primary (sole?) way for `IObservable` folks to cancel their aysnc sequences?
 Or do they prefer to have a separate stream which receives cancellation requests?

 Also, when you call `Dispose` on an iterator it's a bit different.
 By definition the iterator isn't currently executing.
 So all it does is resume iterator execution by going straight to the finally blocks.
 This might be good enough for async - e.g. the finally block could signal a cancellation that was being used throughout the method.
 (It could even await until the outstanding requests had indeed finished their cancellation, although this would be cumbersome to code.)
 But it's uneasy, and I wonder if a different form of cancellation is needed?

 We need guidance from `IObservable` subject matter experts.

-## Discuss: dynamic

-I propose we don't change the late-binder.

-There’s one odd case to note: when you make a dynamic method invocation, it does as much of the type inference as it can statically and the rest dynamically.
-We’ll end up in a state where the static part can handle tasklikes but the dynamic part can't.